 Types of Energy

-It comes in various forms, here are a few common types of energy:
+It comes in various forms, here are a few forms of energy:

 a.
 Mechanical Energy

 It results from the movement or the location of an object.
-It is the sum of kinetic and potential energy.
-For example, a moving car has kinetic energy.
-If you move the car up the hill, it has kinetic and potential energy.
+It is kinetic plus potential energy.
+For Example, a moving car has kinetic energy.
+If you move the car up the hill, it has both kinetic energy and potential energy.

 b.
 Thermal Energy

-Thermal or heat energy is the temperature difference between two systems.
+Thermal or heat energy is energy in the form of a temperature difference between the two systems.
 For example, a cup of hot coffee has thermal energy.
 Heat generates and has thermal energy with respect to the environment.

 c.
 Chemical Energy

 It generates from chemical reactions between atoms or molecules.
-For example, chemical energy in an electrochemical cell or battery.
+In chemical reactions, energy is released or energy is absorbed.
+For example, chemical energy stored in an electrochemical cell or battery.

 d.
 Kinetic Energy